Blog Capsule Hotels in London: the traditional, the high-tech and the posh

 St. Christopher's Inn in London Bridge Rooftop Terrace

-The capsules resemble Japanese pod hotels, with comfy mattresses, USB ports, mood lighting, and curtains.
+The capsules resemble Japanese pod hotels.
+They have comfy mattresses, USB ports, mood lighting, and curtains.
 They are compact but spacious enough for one person, with a depth of two meters, a width of 1.1 meters, and a height of 1.1 meters.

 After successfully introducing this new concept, St. Christopher's plans to open more capsule hotels across Europe.